Menu

 Optional courses

-Throughout the degree, students will need to complete at least 105 points of courses from Schedule E: Elective courses.
+Throughout the degree, you will need to complete at least 105 points of courses from Schedule E: Elective courses.
 See ‘How do I plan my degree?’ for an example degree structure diagram and a full list of courses.

-We offer a minor in Youth and Community Leadership within the Bachelor of Arts, Bachelor of Commerce, Bachelor of Digital Screen with Honours, Bachelor of Health Sciences, Bachelor of Science, or Bachelor of Sport.
-If you wish to do a minor, make sure you select your optional courses to meet the minor requirements.
-The Bachelor of Youth and Community Leadership also combines well in a double degree with Arts or Commerce.
+We also offer a minor in Youth and Community Leadership within the Bachelor of Arts, Bachelor of Commerce, Bachelor of Digital Screen with Honours, Bachelor of Health Sciences, Bachelor of Science, or Bachelor of Sport.

 For the Youth and Community Leadership minor you will need to take the following courses throughout your chosen degree: